tudelft3d/city2InfraGML/README.md

 python3 infragml_schema_validator.py -i /path/to/InfraGMLfile/
 ```
 Note: We introduced an additional wrapper schema [(infra.xsd)](schema/infragml-1_0_0/infra.xsd) to validate different LandInfra features (e.g. terrain, facilties, roads) within a single dataset.

+### Coming soon
+Support for converting features such as Roads, Railways, Water bodies, vegetation, etc. will be available soon.

 Conditions for use
 ---------------------